pgRouting/pgrouting/doc/src/pgRouting-introduction.rst

 This Release Contributors
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Individuals in this release v3.8.x (in alphabetical order)
+Individuals in this release v4.0.x (in alphabetical order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Aurélie Bousquet,
 Regina Obe,
+Saloni Kumari
 Vicky Vergara